SenseNet/sncom-resources/_drafts/2017-06-20-free-friday.md

 ## Is it any good?

 All three pilot projects are progressing reasonably since our kickoff presentation.
-We have and internal virtual scrum master, who helps these teams gel and work more efficiently.
+We have an internal virtual scrum master, who helps these teams gel and work more efficiently.
 The first two project status TGIF's were also promising and it seems that developers like the authority they get in their side projects.

 ### But is it any good for **the company**?